 Ken Hiltner

-Welcome!
-I am a professor of the environmental humanities at the University of California at Santa Barbara (UCSB), where I direct the Environmental Humanities Initiative and the T. A. Barron Environmental Leadership Program.
-Prior to becoming a professor, I made my living as a furniture maker.
+I am a professor of the environmental humanities at the University of California at Santa Barbara (UCSB), where I am the faculty Co-chair of the Chancellor’s Sustainability Committee, Chair of UCSB’s Sustainable Transportation Committee, and Director of the T. A. Barron Environmental Leadership Program.
+I was also the founding Director of both UCSB’s Literature and the Environment Center and the Environmental Humanities Initiative.
+Prior to becoming a professor, for two decades I made my living as a furniture maker.

-In addition to UCSB, I’ve taught at Harvard, where I received my Ph.D., and at Princeton, where I served for a year as the Currie C. and Thomas A. Barron Visiting Professor in the Environment and Humanities.
+In addition to UCSB, I’ve taught at Harvard, where I received my Ph.D., and at Princeton, where he served for a year as the Currie C. and Thomas A. Barron Visiting Professor in the Environment and Humanities at Princeton University’s Environmental Institute (PEI).

 My Courses